-- This morning we head back to Mount Hagen to fly by light aircraft (45 minutes) to Karawari.
+- This morning we fly by light aircraft to Karawari.
 Our lodge stands on a ridge above the Karawari River, overlooking the dense tropical lowland rainforest of East Sepik Province - one of PNG’s most remote and unspoilt areas.
 The only access is by chartered light aircraft to the private airstrip, then motorised boat along the Karawari River, where stilt-houses line the waterways and dug-out canoes are the principal mode of transport.

 - This tropical lowland rainforest is a highly complex habitat with an immense variety of flora and fauna - 229 bird species have been recorded here!
 During our stay we learn about the life on the river, and boat trips offer opportunities to spot species such as the elusive 12-wire bird of paradise.
 A boat excursion to a nearby village allows us to visit the traditional homes of the indigenous Sepik people and get a glimpse of everyday life.

-- Accommodation: Karawari Lodge, 2-nights on full board basis
+- Accommodation: Karawari Lodge, 4-nights on full board basis

 - Returning to the Highlands by light aircraft, our second stay in this region will be at Kumul Lodge in the Western Highlands.

 - We spend two full days birding around the area to spot some of Papua New Guinea’s characteristic birds including King of Saxony and superb birds of paradise, Princess Stephanie’s astrapia and torrent-lark.

 - Accommodation: Kumul Lodge, 3-nights on full board basis

 - This morning we take a scheduled domestic flight to Papua New Guinea’s capital of Port Moresby.
 On arrival we transfer to the nearby Varirata National Park where we spend our final afternoon in this fascinating country looking for Count Raggiana’s bird of paradise.
 Later in the afternoon we transfer back to Port Moresby to spend our final night.